-If you think there was maladministration in the way an assessment was carried out, you should use the academic appeals process, as set out in the academic regulations, or approach the Student Officer or Student Support.
-All relevant documents for both ARU and Pearson students can be found at www.ucp.ac.uk/policies.
-For students studying at UCP@Stamford, these can be found here: www.stamford.ac.uk/about/policies-and-procedures
+If you think there was maladministration in the way an assessment was carried out, or you have extenuating circumstances, you should use the academic appeals process, as set out in the academic regulations, or approach the Student Officer or Student Support.
+All relevant documents can be found at www.ucp.ac.uk/policies.

-The Student Complaints Procedure
+The Student Complaints' Procedure